 Steps to Claim Your Tax Deduction

-• Step 2: Understand the Tax Cuts and Jobs Act implications.
+- Step 2: Understand the implications of the Tax Cuts and Jobs Act.
 As of December 16, 2017, the Tax Cuts and Jobs Act introduced specific changes for home equity loan interest deductions.
 The rules allow for interest deductions on mortgage debt up to $750,000 (or $375,000 if you’re married, filing separately).
 In case your loan exceeds these limits, the interest paid on the excess amount won’t be deductible.

 By following these steps, you can make the most of your home equity loan interest tax deduction.
 Be attentive to the eligibility criteria and tax implications, and consult a tax professional if necessary to ensure you’re maximizing your tax savings.